 5.2 Directions

-- Mix the Dry Ingredients: In a large bowl, combine all-purpose flour and salt, mixing well.
+- Mix Dry Ingredients: In a bowl, stir together flour and salt.

-- Incorporate the Fat: Cut in lard or vegetable shortening using a pastry cutter or your fingers until the mixture resembles coarse crumbs.
+- Add Fat: Cut in lard or shortening with a pastry cutter or fingers until mixture looks like coarse crumbs.

 5.3 Tips for Flour Tortillas